dustinpfister/blog_posts/_posts/canvas-example.md

 ### 3.11 - [Making a breakout game clone](/2020/02/13/canvas-example-game-breakout/)

 I thought it would be a good idea to start yet another breakout clone.
-This is one of many ideas of a kind of project that has been all ready done to death, but there still may be a great deal of potential for adding a unique spin to it
+This is one of many ideas of a kind of project that has been all ready done to death, but there still may be a great deal of potential for adding a unique spin to it.
+I have many ideas when it comes to adding all the various little features that would make this breakout clone stand out aside from all the others.
+However as of this writing there are so many other canvas examples that I would rather work on at the moment, so I might not get around to that any time soon.

 ### 3.12 - [A cannon shoot game canvas example](/2020/02/17/canvas-example-game-cannon-shoot/)